6 tips on how to save money as a teen

 It doesn't matter if you want to keep up with the latest tech or buy a car, start with a goal and break it into small parts that can add up over time.
 Here are some ways you may be able to supercharge your savings:

-- Replace any regular spending which a cheaper option, such as bringing your lunch to school or work instead of buying it every day.
+- Replace any regular spending with a cheaper option, such as bringing your lunch to school or work instead of buying it every day.

 - Consider odd jobs that friends or family may need help with, like lawn mowing, babysitting or dog walking.
 Before taking on any jobs, be sure to chat with your parent or caregiver first.